JPacoch/FastIsochrone/README.md

 [![Lifecycle:
 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->
-FastIsochrone is a GIS tool to develop simple and detailed isochrones using just one file of geographically oriented points.
-Isochrones can play a great role in one's availibility or time travel analysis.
+FastIsochrone is a first free and open-source GIS tool to develop simple and detailed isochrones using just one file of geographically oriented points without any limitations.
+Isochrones and isochrone maps can play a great role in one's availibility or time travel analysis.

 ## Instalation and first use

 ### Python

-In order to run FastIsochrone via Python on PC a short set of following libraries should be installed previosly:
+In order to run FastIsochrone via Python on PC a short set of following libraries should be installed previously:
 ```
 pandas==1.1.5
 matplotlib==3.3.3